w3c/wai-curricula/content/index.md

 ## Outline

 The below shows ideas for future curricula.
 When completed, they will be linked from here.
-Currently only the basic curriculum is available.
+Currently only the first curriculum, "Introduction to Web Accessibility" is available.

 <table caption="Tentative Outline" class="dense">
   <tbody>